 In March 2016, LabelValue.com began using digital print technology due to client demands for high-quality, affordable, short-run jobs.
 “Many of our customers didn’t have the volume for it to make sense for them to purchase print plates and run flexographic jobs,” explains Dickson.

 The company also services startups in a variety of industries that value the ability to change artwork as ingredients, sizes, or branding changes.

 The label provider utilizes the HP Indigo WS6800 label and packaging press.
-It prints up to 196 feet per minute with a maximum width of 13.39 inches.
+According to Dickinson, it prints up to 130 feet per minute with a maximum width of 13.39 inches.
 According to Dickson, the company purchased the press for many reasons including speed and substrate compatibility.

 Shortly after purchasing the HP Indigo WS6800, LabelValue.com started offering shrink sleeves.
 “We focused on expanding our offering to the craft beer industry, as we saw a big opportunity with breweries looking for shrink sleeves for cans,” explains Dickson.
 “We have always printed digitally, as the niche we serve is shorter run and looking for the quality and versatility that digital printing provides.”

 LabelValue.com utilize the HP Indigo WS6800 to print shrink sleeves due to its premium white ink, which can be used as backing for the print.
 It also allows for a variety of web widths and shrink sleeve substrates, which according to Dickson, print beautifully on the shrink material.
 “It allows us to do neat things with the software available, like variable print and security features,” he adds.
 With the press, the company also uses HP ElectroInk for shrink sleeve production.